In 2022, the US Department of State issued nearly 22 million US passports (that’s including 3.36 million US passport cards).

 ✅Hair

-When it comes to passport photo hair requirements (on your head or on your face), individuals have a lot to consider.
+When it comes to passport photo hair rules (on your head or on your face), individuals have a lot to consider.
 For example, is a Santa-style beard permitted?
 What about bangs?
 Can a toupee be worn in your snap?
 All of these questions can be answered in one sentence: if it obstructs or casts a shadow on the face, it’s not permitted.

 Thus, beards (of all shapes and sizes) are fine, and bangs are also permitted if they don’t cover the eyes or eyebrows.
 No passport photo requirement exists that mandates placing one’s hair behind one’s ears; however, hair should be neatly organized (e.g., in a ponytail), and no part of the head or hair can be cut off in the passport picture.